Axel Jensen: Hydra

-On one of these trips Jensen met a woman called Sonja and became besotted with her after five days of acquaintance.
+On one of these trips Jensen met a woman named Sonja and became besotted with her after five days of acquaintance.
 Upon his return to Hydra in late 1958 he informed Ihlen that the woman was coming to the island and that his relationship with her was over.
 In response Ihlen packed a bag and left to stay in Athens for a few days with the idea of getting a job there.
-She subsequently found work as a cook on a chartered schooner, by the end of which Ihlen returned to stay with Per and Else Berit in Athens, who observed that the experience had transformed her into a serene and more-confident person.
+She subsequently found work as a cook on a chartered schooner, by the end of which Ihlen returned to stay with Per and Else Berit in Athens, who observed that the experience had transformed her into a serene and more confident person.
 Meanwhile, Jensen had been on a six-week-long drinking binge, as he had purchased a ticket for Sonja to travel to join him in Greece, only to find that she had sold the ticket and kept the money.